hsafra/terraform-provider-aerospike/README.md

-# Terraform Provider For Aerospike Objects
+# Terraform Provider For Aerospike Configuration and Objects

 Terraform provider for Aerospike objects, like users, roles, ...
 This allows automating Aerospike objects as IaC, allowing reviewing changes and sharing config between environments easily